nrfconnect/sdk-nrf/samples/net/mqtt/doc/description.rst

 * :file:`boards/nrf9160dk_nrf9160_ns.conf` - Configuration file for the nRF9160 DK.
 * :file:`boards/thingy91_nrf9160_ns.conf` - Configuration file for the Thingy:91.
 * :file:`boards/nrf7002dk_nrf5340_cpuapp.conf` - Configuration file for the nRF7002 DK.
-* :file:`boards/native_posix.conf` - Configuration file for native posix.
+* :file:`boards/native_posix.conf` - Configuration file for Native Posix.

 Files that are located under the :file:`/boards` folder is automatically merged with the :file:`prj.conf` file when you build for corresponding target.